John Boyd Memorial Swim

 turn left, and head into beach.

-The course is well-marked with eight colored buoys that make it is easy to follow.
+The course is well-marked with eleven colored buoys that make it is easy to follow.

 The protruding amusement pier between Sherman and Grant Avenues provides an easy-to-spot